How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Rating estimation with universal preferences

 \subsection{Asymptotic consistency with universal preferences}

-We now prove that when all users agree on preferences, the estimator $R_0$ is asymptotically consistent.
-As a stepping stone, we first concern ourselves with consistent estimation of $\mu$ via the empirical Fr\'echet mean $\wh \mu$.
+To discuss consistency of the estimator $R_0$, we first concern ourselves with consistent estimation of $\mu$ via the empirical Fr\'echet mean $\wh \mu$.
 The consistency of the empirical Fr\'echet mean $\wh \mu$ in estimating the population Fr\'echet mean $\mu$ is well-known (see e.g.\ Chapter 3 of \cite{panaretos2020invitation}) and does not depend on any of the assumptions (A2), (A2'), or (A2'').